Skip to main content

 Portfolio types

-In the Portfolio type preferences, you can define the portfolio types available for portfolios.
 Portfolio types are used to categorize the portfolios: for example, the portfolios could be divided into investment portfolios and insurance portfolios.
 For a portfolio, portfolio type is mandatory.

-Portfolio types can be defined in the Portfolio type window in Preference.
 A portfolio type consists of a code and a name: the code is used to identify the portfolio type in the system, and the name is used to view and choose the portfolio type in the user interface.

 Restricting access to portfolio types